jonatanvicente/sonar-jenkins-training/quizzes/quiz_2.md

 <details>
   <summary>Solution</summary>

-- **Cognitive Complexity is a measure of how difficult the application is to understand.**
+- Cognitive Complexity is a measure of how difficult the application is to understand

 </details>